kvango/Meeting-Summarizer/README.md

 # Meeting Notes — Free, Forever, Local, and Private

 Turn any meeting into clean, actionable notes in seconds. **100% on your Mac.** No subscriptions.
 No bots.
 No privacy trade-offs.
 Just one word: `meeting`.
+Please Note the original Branch contained Microsoft and Linux support - This branch is only being updated to support Mac at this time.
+Windows and Linux users should see the original repot at https://github.com/Shreetej/Meeting-Summarizer

 ---